Handmade Bird Ornaments

 This is such a great project for scraps of both fabric, ribbons and bits of beads and threads!
 My tree is beginning to fill up with birds for spring time!
 These make great Christmas ornaments, too.

-For this one I used a different bird shape, more like a dove, and then looped a torn piece of polka dot fabric and hand sewed for the tail feathers.
+For this bird ornament, I used a different bird shape, more like a dove, and then looped a torn piece of polka dot fabric and hand sewed for the tail feathers.
 Making these birds has become a bit addicting!
 Perfect little projects while watching TV.

 Browse through all of our home dec projects on Create Whimsy.